The biggest question I had, when diving into dehydrating foods was how to choose a dehydrator? Here’s the answer to that daunting question.

 There is no such thing as measuring capacity by trays or shelves.
 Since the brands and even models differ in shape and size, a 5 tray dehydrator can mean very different capacity from model to model.

 I decided on a medium sized, expandable model, which fits my current needs and can grow with me.
 If you only plan on doing a little dehydrating every now and then, a smaller version is fine.
 If you have a large garden every year and want to preserve a year’s worth of several things, then go for a big model.

 If you’ve been air drying or oven drying prior to getting a dehydrator, then you might not realise the importance of the temperature.
-It wasn’t until I took the course from Shelle (affiliate link), I fully understood why temperature is important.
+It wasn’t until I took the course from Shelle (affiliate link), I fully understood why temperature and heat distribution is important.

 If you are eyeing a dehydrator without temperature control, then wait one more month, sock away a bit more money and opt for one with temperature control.
 It’s well worth it.

 The range of temperature settings varies and you will have to look into the temperature required for the kind of things you want to make.
-Jerky requires 160F according to the USDA.
+Beef jerky requires 160F according to the USDA.

 We weren’t that concerned with noise when we chose our dehydrator because we thought it would be ‘white noise’ and not a big deal.
 It’s very noisy, but we usually operate it overnight and it’s not a big deal.
 I find I can easily tune out the noise and that’s coming from a very noise sensitive person.